Khaaz/AxonCore/docs/Utility/MessageCollector.md

 ### messageCollector.\_onMessageUpdate(oldMsg, msg)
 Function bound to messageUpdate event.
-Updates the message from all collector that collected this message
+Updates the message from all collectors that collected this message

 **Kind**: instance method of [<code>MessageCollector</code>](#MessageCollector)